logo

 0

-You can check your ACT results online at http://www.actstudent.org/scores/.
-You can also find out additional information about ACT score reporting online.
+You can check your ACT results online at http://www.actstudent.org/scores/ once they're released.
+You can also find out additional information about ACT score reporting at this website.

 TAKE THE NEXT STEP TOWARD